The real question many leaders are asking today is: Is your data ready for AI? Or more directly, is your data AI-ready?

 Related Post : Data Governance Tools: Capabilities To Look For

-AI readiness is a broad concept that touches on every aspect of your organization, from company culture to infrastructure and resources.
-However, at its core, it boils down to one simple question: Is your company prepared to leverage AI technologies effectively?
+AI readiness is a broad concept that touches every aspect of your organization's culture, infrastructure, people, and processes.
+But at its core, it answers a simple question:

 Most companies have data spread across various repositories (data warehouses, departments, etc.), making it difficult to find and use.